Tired achy swollen legs?

 Another great item they carry are black leggings and since I loved the stockings so much I bought 2 pairs.
 I figure I can wear them with boots and a long sweater in cold climates and with sandals and a longer shirt in warmer climates.
 Just be aware that you really do need to wear something longer on top to make sure you have enough “coverage” on the bottom because of the seams in the crotch/rear area.
 I really love these leggings, but don’t just take my word for it, Jennifer of Luxe Adventure Traveler includes these tights in her 5 travel essentials that she can’t travel without.

 - All compression stockings and socks are a struggle to put on.
 It takes practice, patience and some wiggling.

 - You can get stocking gloves to help put your stockings on.
 They give your hands some grip and prevent tears/rips from your nails.
-Rejuvahealth sells them for about $6US and it is worth it as it really does make it easier.
+RejuvaHealth sells them and it is worth it as it really does make it easier.

 - Check the measurement chart or use the online chat on the website to make sure you buy the correct size.

-Rejuvahealth Compression Products are sold from their online store.
-Shipping was fast (free if you spend over $65US) and customer service was excellent.
+RejuvaHealth Compression Products are sold from their online store.
+Shipping was fast (free if you spend a minimum amount) and customer service was excellent.
 They sell their products in combo packages, multiples and they also have some clearance items.